 Cool story (literally), bro.

-Our first break was at 7/11 where we devoured bananas, Gatorade, cereal bars and salt tablets, which would be a common theme (every hour on the hour) and cause of one of my many concerns the day after.
+Our first break was at 7/11 where we devoured bananas, Gatorade, cereal bars and salt tablets, which would be a common theme (every hour on the hour) and the cause of one of my many concerns the day after.

 We speed-walked the next 8 kilometres and we were thankful to find a local restaurant with fans, water and decent grub.
 The chatty Thai owner took me by surprise when he said he used to study in England in a town called Durham, which is where I’m from.
 It’s rare to meet a local in Thailand who has heard of the place, let alone lived there.